dwolfson7789/wdi-al-khwarizmi-2/W02/D02/Assignments/Homework/Brook_and_Lyn/README.md

 #### Exercise Objectives

-- gain meaningful experience using html & css skills to build a complete layout
+- use html & css skills to build a complete layout
-- gain meaningful experience centering a container div
+- gain experience in centering a container div
-- gain meaningful repetitions using `inline-block` to lay out a list of elements in a row
+- gain experience in using `inline-block` to lay out a list of elements in a row

 #### Directions